Alprazolam Overview Alprazolam is a prescription medication used to treat anxiety disorders and panic attacks. It belongs to a group of drugs called benzodiazepines, which work by calming activity in the brain and nervous system. Doctors prescribe it when patients experience excessive worry, fear, o

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with alprazolam:
+Check interactions with Alprazolam:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.